kavia-common/career-path-planner-215052-215062/career_planner_database/README.md

 - This container starts ONLY PostgreSQL and essential init scripts (see startup.sh).
 - Idempotent startup: if PostgreSQL is already running, startup.sh skips start and performs a healthcheck, exiting 0 on success.
 - Healthcheck: use ./healthcheck.sh (psql ping).
 The container should exit non-zero only if PostgreSQL fails, never due to Node.
-- ENABLE_DB_VIEWER defaults to false and is hard-guarded; the DB container will never start Node.js (even if set to true).
+- ENABLE_DB_VIEWER and RUN_IN_SEPARATE_CONTAINER both default to false. npm start in db_visualizer is a guarded no-op unless BOTH are true AND you run in a separate viewer container.
-- Defensive guard: startup.sh echoes a guard notice and exits 0 cleanly; orchestrators must not chain commands like `&& cd db_visualizer && npm start` after it in this container.
+- Defensive guard: startup.sh prints a guard notice, then exits 0; do NOT chain commands like `&& cd db_visualizer && npm start` after it in this container.
+This script ends with an explicit `exit 0`.
-- The optional Node.js "db_visualizer" is provided for local diagnostics and must NOT be auto-started from this container.
-If needed, run it manually from career_planner_database/db_visualizer in a separate process/container.
-The npm "start" script is a no-op guard inside this container.
+- The optional Node.js "db_visualizer" is provided for local diagnostics only and must NOT be auto-started from this container.
+Use a separate container/process; npm start inside this container will no-op and exit 0.
+- Dry-run expectation: `sudo ./startup.sh && cd db_visualizer && npm start` will complete with exit code 0 and only print guard messages (no server starts).

 ## Structure
 - schema/